Orbital suppy and anastomoses

 Basal tentorial, petrosquamosal anastomoses in setting of Moya-Moya and synangioses.

 Patient with bilateral Moya-Moya, post bilateral dural synangiosis and burr hole (see Intracranial Collateral Pathways for the remainder of this case).
 Stereo image pair on top, with dural/ arterial vasculature in white, and venous outflow in black, outlining an arterial arcade which runs within the dural sheath of the transverse/sigmoid sinuses, partly made up by the jugular branch of the neuromeningeal trunk of the ascending pharyngeal artery.
-Anastomoses with middle meningeal (petrosquamosal and basal tentorial) and occiptal branches are clearly demonstarated.
+Anastomoses with middle meningeal (petrosquamosal and basal tentorial) and occiptal branches are clearly demonstrated.
 These arteries frequently participate in supply of sigmoid sinus dural fistulas.

 •Red – ascending pharyngeal artery, neuromeningeal trunk